 Figure 2: Block diagram of the prototype laser spectroscopy measurement system.
 The gas from the detector circulates through the LAS tube and where laser spectroscopy is used to detect the methane concentration.
 Moku:Lab detects the photodiode output signal and generates an error signal to drive the diode laser (image from Carter Garrah).

 Moku:Lab’s compact form-factor makes it easy to work with in the lab and ensures they will be able to deploy it to monitor the main detector when the system is ready.
 Using the iPad wireless display allows them to move around the lab while controlling the measurements.
 Access to the additional integrated instruments will also prove useful as they explore other aspects of this and related projects.

 Figure 3: Laser spectroscopy measurement system prototype physical setup shown in the lab (image from Carter Garrah).

 In the search for dark matter, many mysteries remain.
 With so many unknowns, equipping a lab can be difficult, but Dr. Piro and team are looking forward to exploring the possibilities with Moku:Lab.
-“Having Moku:Lab will be an asset for analyzing the signals and live online-monitoring gas concentration, but I’m sure we will find other applications as well,” she said.
+“Having Moku:Lab will be an asset for analyzing the signals and monitoring gas concentration, but I’m sure we will find other applications as well,” she said.
 Moku:Lab’s high-precision Lock-in Amplifier is an essential piece of equipment to determine the NEWS-G detector’s sensitivity to dark matter as they endeavor to understand more about the universe.